Best Books for Babies Under 1-Year-Old - Parenting books advice for new parents to read in 2023.

 First, the scene, the fireplace, the paintings, the table, the bedside table, etc. The little rabbit is lying on the bed, bored.
 When I turned the page, two black-and-white images appeared, which turned out to be the previous hanging paintings on the wall.
 In order to verify, I had to turn back and take a look.

 The scene inside the house reappeared, only slightly enlarged.
-Turning the page again, there are two more black and white pictures, one is a bedside table, I have seen it before.
+Turning the page again, there are two more black and white pictures, one is a bedside table, and I have seen before.
 Another one, wow!
-Don't bring such fun!
+Don't have such fun!
 When does an old lady weaving wool come out?
 When you look back in a hurry, you were deceived!

 After that, you will become tentative and cautious, but you still can't stop the author's tricky tricks-the cat, in the initial picture; the socks on the shelf-gone; the hut, turn back Only found the first few pages; where is the mouse?
 Where's the mouse?
 Where's the mouse?